spacemeshos/product/product_plan.md

 ### Release Highlights

+Spacemesh 0.3 is designed to be a minimally viable cryptocurrency with smart wallets powered by the Spacemesh consensus protocol.

-1. No new user-facing features.
-Only bug fixes and enhancements to existing features.
+1. No new major features.
+2. Bug fixes and enhancements to existing features.
-2. Security tightening and bug fixes to the Spacemesh protocol implementation.
+2. Security tightening and bug fixes to the Spacemesh consensus protocol implementation.

 ----